jazzay/Xenko.Extensions/README.md

 ## Xenko.ImGui

-Credit goes to [profan](https://github.com/profan) for the initial implemnentation!
+Credit goes to [profan](https://github.com/profan) for the initial implementation!

 This is **WIP**, but a good start for building in game UI/editor panels.